 - Winners are presented with the award at the Electrical College's Annual Awards Dinner (which also includes other awards) which will be held in a selected capital city.

-Nominations for the 2015 National Professional Electrical Engineer of the Year are now closed.
+Nominations for the 2016 National Professional Electrical Engineer of the Year have now closed.

 About this Award

 The National Professional Electrical Engineer of the Year award is designed to promote excellence and the profession within the community at large; and encourage young people to consider electrical engineering (especially power engineering) as a career.

 This award is an annual national award for an outstanding senior electrical engineer member of the College who would be expected to be at (or near) the peak of his or her career, and a good role model for younger members of the profession.